 Business and Corporate Lawyer

 Corporate lawyers serve one client-the corporation in which they are employed.
 Small corporations may retain one or two lawyers on staff while larger corporations may have numerous lawyers, each with their own specialty.
-Typically, corporations like banks, insurance companies, hospitals, retail stores, oil firms, biotechnology companies and manufacturing, energy and communications companies require the full-time services corporate lawyers provide.
+Typically, corporations like banks, insurance companies, hospitals, retail stores, oil firms, biotechnology companies and manufacturing, energy and communications companies require the full-time services corporate lawyers and this type of law career provide.

 A corporate lawyer is also known as In-House Counsel, Staff Attorney, Deputy General Counsel, General Counsel and Chief Legal Officer.
 Their primary objective is to serve the interests of the corporation, not the owners of the business or the officers who run it.
 In addition to legal counsel, they may also be called upon to provide business advice.
 They may practice other areas of law concerning mergers and acquisitions, trademarks, tax law bankruptcy, employment, securities, real estate or international commercial law.